ravan273/Newsportal/README.md

 ## Notes

+#ADMIN PASSWORD - admin 123  ///// basic xa but improve in future.
 Update DB credentials and base URL in `app/config.php` if needed.

 and sometime learn yourself for better future .